Anil Potti

 Anil Potti is a physician and former Duke University associate professor and cancer researcher, focusing on oncogenomics.
 He, along with Joseph Nevins, are at the center of a research fabrication scandal at Duke University.
 On 9 November 2015, the Office of Research Integrity (ORI) found that Potti had engaged in research misconduct.
 According to Potti's voluntary settlement agreement with ORI, Potti can continue to perform research with the requirement of supervision until year 2020, while he "neither admits nor denies ORI's findings of research misconduct."
-As of 2024 Potti, who is employed at the Cancer Center of North Dakota, has had 11 of his research publications retracted, one publication has received an expression of concern, and two others have been corrected.
+As of 2024, Potti, employed at the Cancer Center of North Dakota, had 11 of his research publications retracted, one publication received an expression of concern, and two others had been corrected.

 Biography

 Anil Potti graduated from Christian Medical College, Vellore, India in 1995.
 He finished an internship in Internal Medicine at the University of North Dakota School of Medicine in 1999.
 In 2006 Potti completed training in hematology and oncology at Duke University.

 Potti resigned from Duke in 2010, following the discovery of flaws in the genomics research conducted at Duke and allegations of embellishments in his resume, assuming responsibility for the anomalies in the scientific research.

 Following his resignation from Duke, Potti worked as an oncologist in South Carolina, but was let go in 2012.